pgdr/ph/README.md

 ```

-If you only want the sum of two columns, then, you can pipe the last two using
+If you only want the sum of two columns, you can chain the two previous
+commands:

 ```bash
 $ cat a.csv | ph eval "z = x + y" | ph columns z